Co-author: Michelle Norton

-Where end-of-year bonuses once stood as the gold standard, today’s reward programs are more varied and reflect an organisation’s unique culture and creativity.
-Your own incentive program plays a key role in driving innovative behaviour, so it must serve your business goals while offering an array of aspirational carrots.
+Where end-of-year bonuses once stood as the gold standard, today’s staff incentive programmes are more varied and reflect an organisation’s unique culture and creativity.
+Your own incentive program plays a key role in driving innovative behaviour so, it must serve your business goals while offering an array of aspirational carrots.

 Many companies now use a blend of compensation, gifting, recognition, and perks.
-This combines monetary rewards with recognition, and individual with team rewards in order to achieve a balanced program.
+This combines monetary rewards with recognition, and individual with team rewards, in order to achieve a balanced programme.

 Using a clear understanding of short and long-term innovation goals, here are four reward strategies that may help meet those objectives and ensure a steady flow of ideas from employees.

-This typically translates to bonuses, cash-for-ideas, or stock options, and today’s innovators continue to expand the possibilities within this category.
-When you need to motivate employees in the short-term, financial compensation offers an effective route.
+Compensation typically translates to bonuses, cash-for-ideas, or stock options.
+Today’s innovators continue to expand the possibilities within this category.
+When you need to motivate employees in the short term, financial compensation offers an effective route.

 Gifting doesn’t necessarily have to be expensive, but creative gifts must carry enough perceived value to incentivise employees.
-Gifting is ideal for re-enforcing exemplary behaviours in the short-term and fostering long-term loyalty.
+Gifting is ideal for reinforcing exemplary behaviours in the short-term and fostering long-term loyalty.